intuit/judo/README.md

 judo <tests-dir>
 ```

+## Building for Local Development

-OR if you would like to locally develop Judo:
+If you would like to locally develop Judo:

 ```bash
 # clone the judo repository